Within Skubana, sellers have the ability to create Fulfillment by Amazon (FBA) Shipments without the hassle of doing it directly in Seller Central.

 From the “New FBA Workflow Order” window, you have two options to proceed with:

-Within this window you also have the ability to override the more traditional “Shipment Plan” name, which has already overwritten your pending plan name, with your own custom name.
+Within this window, you also have the option to override the more traditional “Shipment Name”, which has already replaced your original pending shipment plan name, with your own custom name.

-Awaiting Shipment: You can generate small parcel and LTL/FTL shipping labels in Skubana with Amazon FBA Partnered shipping.
-Once the labels are generated and the shipment is in a shipped status in Skubana, we will communicate the shipment data to Seller Central.
-If you are shipping an FBA workflow with an alternate carrier, the shipping labels will need to be generated outside of Skubana and the workflow will need to be manually marked as shipped with the carrier and tracking information.
+Awaiting Shipment: You can generate small parcel and LTL/FTL shipping labels in Skubana with Amazon Partnered Shipping.
+Once the labels are generated and the order is in a shipped status in Skubana, we will communicate the shipment data to Seller Central.
+If you are shipping an FBA Workflow with an alternate provider in your Skubana account, the box contents labels will need to be generated outside of Skubana.
+If you choose to ship the entire shipment externally, then the workflow will need to be manually marked as shipped with carrier and tracking information.

-Awaiting 3PL Export: You can have the FBA shipment flow to your 3PL via FTP, API, or by sending it manually.
-Once the tracking information is communicated back to Skubana, we will update Seller Central with the shipment data.
+Awaiting 3PL Export: You can have the FBA Workflow shipped by your 3PL.
+Once shipped and the tracking information is communicated back to Skubana, we will update Seller Central.